julelang/manual/src/common-concepts/maps.md

 }
 ```

+### Range Iterations

+Maps can be used with range iteration.
+The first variable in the iteration is the key variable.
+This variable represents the key, while the second variable is the value currently pointed to in the iteration.

 ## Access to Elements and Indexing
 To get the value of a key, it is sufficient to index it with the key.